CSaratakij/MainBlog/content/projects/Doppelganger.md

 That game is [Four Sided Fantasy](https://store.steampowered.com/app/337490/Four_Sided_Fantasy/) (__Damn__...It's hard to be original these day).

 Actually, I don't mind if this game is similar to that game and I really like this mechanic.
-But I have to keep exploring this deeper to see the other possibility, What cools thing we can do if player have an ability to wrap themself?
+But I have to keep exploring this deeper to see the other possibility, What cools thing we can do, if player have an ability to wrap themself?

 One of the thing I remember experiment with was...